-The Friends of Huntington Public Library are excited to announce this year’s Annual appeal.
+The Friends are excited to announce this year’s Annual appeal.
 Look for our brochure in this month’s issue of the Times Ink or pick one up at the library.
 The Annual Appeal is the Friends’ most important fundraiser.
 Please donate as generously as you can to support our town library and all of its many programs.
 We very much appreciate all gifts!

 Please remember to make your checks out to “Friends of HPL.”